SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 ![Image 84_85](https://user-images.githubusercontent.com/90856848/137990159-b5f17322-b34f-4880-89c2-af42b0b9d27f.png)

-<br> Now that we have our desired measure, let’s expand the Order Date column to see our values on a yearly basis.
+<br> 🚩Now that we have our desired measure, let’s expand the Order Date column to see our values on a yearly basis.

 86. Click **> (All)** to Expand the Order Date Dimension

 ![image 86](https://user-images.githubusercontent.com/90856848/137990257-64901f37-9ad8-411f-88d0-c708a6314080.png)

-<br> We want to hide the all column that aggregates Gross Margin %.
+<br> 🚩We want to hide the all column that aggregates Gross Margin %.

 87. Right Click the **All Order Date Column**